The Australian Government is committed to helping people with diabetes and their families live well.

 We understand that some people may need more products to manage their diabetes.
 If you need further information about NDSS products, please contact the NDSS Helpline on 1800 637 700.

-You may also be eligible to access a free Blood Glucose Meter if you are registered with the NDSS.
-Read this factsheet to find out how.
+You may be eligible to access a free blood glucose meter if you are registered with the NDSS.
+Read more in How to access a free blood glucose meter.

-In the unlikely event you receive a faulty continuous glucose monitoring (CGM) or flash glucose monitoring (Flash GM) product from your Access Point, you should contact:
+In the unlikely event you receive a faulty continuous glucose monitoring (CGM) or flash glucose monitoring (Flash GM) product from your Access Point, please call:

 - AMSL for Dexcom products (1300 851 056) or